-Contingent liabilities are not recognised in the Balance Sheet but disclosed in a note to the accounts.
+Contingent liabilities are not recognised in the Balance Sheet but disclosed in a note to the accounts if material liabilities exist.

 Contingent Assets

 A contingent asset arises where an event has taken place that gives the Authority a possible asset whose existence will only be confirmed by the occurrence or otherwise of uncertain future events not wholly within the control of the Authority.